-The Board contributes to the Teachers' Retirement Systems of Alabama, a cost-sharing multiple employer public employee retirement system for the various state-supported educational agencies and institutions.
+The Board contributes to the Teachers' Retirement System, a cost sharing multiple employer public employee retirement system for various state-supported educational agencies and institutions.
 The plan is administered by the Retirement Systems of Alabama.

-Substantially all employees of the Board are members of the Teachers' Retirement System.
+Substantially all employees of the Board are members of the Teachers Retirement System.
 Membership is mandatory for covered eligible employees of the Board.
-Benefits vest after 10 years of creditable service.
-Vested employees may retire with full benefits at age 60 or after 25 years of service.
-Retirement benefits are calculated by two methods with the retiree receiving payment under the method which yields the highest monthly benefit.
-The methods are: (1) Minimum Guaranteed, or (2) Formula, of which the formula method usually produces the highest monthly benefit.
-Under this method, retirees are allowed 2.0125% of their average final salary (best three of the last ten years) for each year of service.
+Effective January 1, 2013 new legislation took effect creating two tiers of employees participating in the Teachers Retirement System.
+Tier 1 employees' benefits vest after ten years of creditable service.
+Vested employees' may retire with full benefits at age 60 with ten year of creditable service or after twenty five years of creditable service.
+Tier 2 employee's benefits yest after ten years of creditable service.
+Vested employees' may retire with full benefits at age 62.
+There are no years of service retirement for Tier 2 employees'.
+Retirement benefits are calculated by two methods for both Tier 1 and Tier 2 employee's with the retiree receiving payment under the method which yields the highest monthly benefit.
+The methods for Tier 1 employees' are: (1) Minimum guaranteed or (2) formula, of which the formula method usually produces the highest monthly benefit.
+Under this method, retirees are allowed 2.0125% of their average final salary (highest three of the last ten years) for each year of service.
+Disability retirement benefits are calculated in the same manner.
+Pre-retirement death benefits in the amount of the annual salary for the fiscal year preceding death are provided to plan members.
+The methods for Tier 2 employees' are: (1) Minimum guaranteed or (2) formula, of which the formula method usually produces the highest monthly benefit.
+Under this method, employees are allowed 1.6500% of their average final salary (highest five out of the last ten years) for each year of service not to exceed 80% of the average final salary.
 Disability retirement benefits are calculated in the same manner.
 Pre-retirement death benefits in the amount of the annual salary for the fiscal year preceding death are provided to plan members.